pharpend/harpending.org/posts/freedom.md

 over their deepest, darkest secrets to some large company, much less a government known for blackmail, extortion, and harassment.

-# The three steps
+# Outline

+This section outlines the rest of this document.

-I hinted at this in the introduction: there are three basic steps to getting your digital freedom back.
+There are three basic steps to getting your digital freedom back.

 1.  **You are going to quit giving away your information on the internet.**